-We conduct scientific surveys on coral reefs to determine the health and resilience of the reef.
-At each site we bring a full team of scientific divers to conduct these surveys to get the most scientifically accurate data possible.
-This helps governments, environmental managers, and local residents gain a better understanding of their local coral reefs so they can better manage and protect them.
+The Khaled bin Sultan Living Oceans Foundation conducts scientific surveys on coral reefs to determine the status, health, and resiliency of the coral reef ecosystem.
+At each site we study, we bring a full team of scientific divers to conduct these surveys to get the most scientifically accurate data possible.
+This helps governments, environmental managers, and local residents gain a better understanding of their coral reefs so they can make informed decisions on how to manage and protect them.

 In order to get a complete picture of reef health scientists must survey the entire aquatic ecosystem, rather than look at just one plant or animal.
-We conduct coral surveys, bottom or benthic surveys, and fish surveys at every reef that we visit.
+At every reef we visit, we conduct three types of surveys: coral surveys, bottom or benthic surveys, and fish surveys.

 Types of Scientific Surveys